-Karen Hyder is an Online Event Producer and Speaking Coach for The eLearning Guild and other organizations.
+Karen Hyder is an Online Event Producer.
 She has her own consulting practice.
-Karen produced two of my webinars and I was so impressed with her coaching, I wanted to share some of her knowledge with you.
+Karen produced several of my webinars and I was so impressed with her knowledge of webinar best practices, I wanted to share her ideas with you.

 COACH: Before my first webinar last year, my biggest concern was feeling as though I’d be in a black hole, not being able to “read” the faces and reactions of participants.
 Can you talk about ways to deal with this?